splunk-soar-connectors/xmatters/release_notes/unreleased.md

 **Unreleased**
-* Added new action 'list groups' and 'who is on call'.
-[PAPP-4148]
+* Added support for the 'list groups' and 'get oncall user' actions [PAPP-4148]